WendySanarwanto/learn-java/about-servlets/form-submission-mvn/README.md

 6. Clone the parent repository of this project.

-7. Change directory to `about-servlets/hello-servlet-mvn` sub directory.
+7. Change directory to `about-servlets/form-submission-mvn` sub directory.

 8. Run `mvn clean package` command.

 9. Run `./deploy.sh` command.

-10. Browse the servlet on http://localhost:4040/hello-servlet-1.0/hello.
+10. Browse the submission form on http://localhost:4040/form-submission-1.0/index.html .
+Upon submitting the form, the browser will redirect to the servlet on http://localhost:4040/form-submission-1.0/ContactEntry .